Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/TREND_LINES.md

 ### Traffic Light Status with Trends

-The traffic light (process control status) evaluates based on **baseline limits**, not trend limits:
+The traffic light (process control status) evaluates based on **trend-adjusted limits** when trend is active:

-- Trend lines show expected trajectory
-- Traffic light shows overall stability
+- Uses the effective limits at the last data point (trend line values)
+- Provides context-aware assessment accounting for the trend trajectory
+- Evaluates whether the process is in control relative to the expected trend
+- When trend is active, the `effectiveLimits` calculation uses trend line values
-- A process with trend can still be "in control" if variation is within bounds
+- A process with trend is evaluated relative to where it should be on the trend line

 ## Use Cases